Photo by HIVAN ARVIZU @soyhivan on Unsplash

 - the entities are associated; and

-- if the employee becomes employed by the new associated entity within 3 months; also
+- if the employee becomes employed by the new associated entity within 3 months.

-If the above criteria has been met, the employee’s employment has transferred, its continuing and the employee is simply working for an associated entity.
+Basically, if an employee does not get written notice that a former employment period won't be recognised, the employee’s employment is continuing and the employee is simply working for an associated entity.

-Below we’ll go through the associated entity definition so this criteria is clear.
+Below we’ll go through the associated entity meaning to clarify.

-The associated entity meaning is found in s.50AAA of the Corporations Act.
+The associated entity meaning is found in s.50AAA of the Corporations Act 2001 (Cth).

 An entity (the associate) may be an associated entity of another entity (the principal) in these cases: